VanTamNguyen/Java-Backend/maven.md

     * default
     * clean
     * site
-Each of these Build Lifecycles takes care of different aspect of building software project.
+    <br/>Each of these Build Lifecycles takes care of different aspect of building software project.
 The **default** life cycle handles everything related to compiling and packaging your project.
 The **clean** life cycle handles everyting related to removing temporary files from output directory.
 The **site** life cycle handles everything related to generating document.